helensz98/Interactive-Lab-Hub/Lab 5/README.md

 3. How could you change your interactive system to address this?

+   For example, I can let users decide whether to take a picture.
+Given users' input, the system will give a countdown and say "cheese" if everyone is smiling.
+   Otherwise, it will remind users to smile before taking the pictures.

 4. Are there optimizations you can try to do on your sense-making algorithm.

+   Instead of using a bluetooth headphone, I can connect the pi to a bluetooth speaker so that every one can hear the countdown.

 ### Part D
 ### Characterize your own Observant system